Chapter 10: Audience, Income, Jobs

 Photo by Sharon McCutcheon on Unsplash

 The common standard for podcast ads is based upon CPM – Cost Per Mille – which charges a set rate per thousand downloads.
-In July 2022 the rate was $18 for a 30-second ad and $25 for a 60-second ad.
+Currently, the rate is $18 for a 30-second ad and $25 for a 60-second ad.
 Categories in the categories of Business, Kids and Family and Health & Fitness earned a higher $28 CPM.

 The position of an ad – when it appears – also impacts price.
 A pre-roll runs at the beginning of a podcast, a mid-roll occurs during an episode and a post-roll is at the end of an episode and has the least expensive price.